 - Exclusions: candidates must not hold a tenure or tenure-track, or equivalent, faculty position.

 Candidates must find, prior to the application, a suitable faculty member supervisor within the Department who agrees to supervise them.

 To hold the award, fellows must:

 - engage in postdoctoral research for the period of the award

-- teach one full course equivalent (FCE).
+- teach one full course equivalent (FCE): that is, one course at the undergraduate level (September to December or January to April) + various contributions to courses at the graduate level.
 Courses will normally be related to the areas of specialization of the candidate, as well as to the needs of the Department

-- present his/her research in a public Goggio Lecture
+- present their research in a public Goggio Lecture

 Before submitting their application, applicants must ensure that they meet the requirements specified under Eligibility Criteria (see above).

-In order to apply, candidates must send the following documents to Anna Vanek, email@example.com.
+In order to apply, candidates must send the following documents to Andrea Santos, email@example.com.
 Correspondence must be conducted strictly in English.

-- Cover Letter (including first and last name, current university, name of supervisor from the Italian Studies AND confirm the professor has accepted this role plus title of the project) *UPDATED FEBRUARY 28th*
+- Cover Letter (including first and last name, current university, title of the project, name of supervisor from the Department of Italian Studies, University of Toronto.)